maya-a-iuga/Web-App-DevOps-Project/APMC-Project-Log.md

 I needed to create a 'repository' (using the name of the image I wanted to store my build under) in docker hub, before I could push it.

 I learnt that the Dockerfile COPY with a source directory copies only the contents of that directory rather than the directory itself (and contents).
-So in order to avoide copying unwated files, I had to copy files and directories as separate commands.
+So in order to avoid copying unwanted files, I had to copy files and directories as separate commands.